ksoliven/mywebsite/README.md

 * Coding Dojo
 * Adobe

-## Changes - 12/2022
+## Changes - 04/2023

-* Updated projects to demonstrate my advanced SASS and CSS skills
+* Updated work history due to entering a new contract

 ## Todos